NETWAYS/ansible-collection-elasticstack/docs/logstash-pipelines.md

 This collection will leave some comments about how pipelines are interconnected within the `/etc/logstash/pipelines.yml` configuration file.

 If you set `logstash_mermaid` to `true` (which is the default), then you will also get a new file in `/etc/logstash/pipelines.mermaid`.
 You can paste it into a Mermaid editor in your documentation tool or in an [online Mermaid editor](https://mermaid.live/).
+The same content will be available on your control node in a temporary file.
+You can even add arbitrary code to reflect manually managed pipelines by using `logstash_mermaid_extra`.

 ## Git managed ##